 (6) All "Custody Order-Juvenile-Final Judgment-Visitation Order-Juvenile" (Judicial Council Form JV-200/JV-205) containing custody and visitation orders, shall be filed in existing family law cases or, if no case exists, a new file will be opened.
 If a new file is opened and either parent files a Request for Order to modify custody or visitation, the initial moving party shall be designated the Petitioner and the responding party shall be designated the Respondent.
-If the "Custody Order-Juvenile-Final Judgment/Visitation Order-Juvenile" of the Juvenile Court contains an order described in Local Rule 5.66, then any Request for Order to modify custody or visitation filed within one year of the Juvenile Court's "Custody Order-Juvenile-Final Judgment/Visitation Order-Juvenile" shall be heard as provided in Local Rule 5.65(c).
+If the "Custody Order-Juvenile-Final Judgment/Visitation Order-Juvenile" of the Juvenile Court contains an order described in Local Rule 5.66, then any Request for Order to modify custody Order-Juvenile-Final Judgment/Visitation Order-Juvenile" shall be heard as provided in Local Rule 5.65(c).